 Little beds are still marked along the sides of the garden from the days the five of us were junior green thumbs.
 I put pansies in mine—each were ours to plant and water.
 Dad tended roses in one corner, alongside the tiger lilies as bold as any of the colours of Mom’s candle collection.

 Sturdier plants survived the onslaught of hockey pucks when the snow was hard enough, or baseballs hit harder than girls should hit, or so the neighbourhood boys thought.
-Raspberry bushes skirted the sandbox on the hill at the back, the same mound, on that first Christmas when Mom and Dad invited us to come up from our downtown tiny apartment for breakfast (stay in your pjs and just come!), and it was snowing Disney snow so Peter and I ran out to nudge Kate’s toddler sled for her first toboggan ride down the gentle slope to the great lawn, where epic badminton rounds competed with goofy fairy tale theatricals.
+Raspberry bushes skirted the sandbox on the hill at the back, the same mound, on that first Christmas when Mom and Dad invited us to come up from our downtown tiny apartment for breakfast (stay in your PJs and just come!), and it was snowing Disney snow so Peter and I ran out to nudge Kate’s toddler sled for her first toboggan ride down the gentle slope to the great lawn; the very lawn of epic badminton rounds and fairy tale theatricals, each goofier than the last.
 The kids on the street surely had no idea who or what they were watching as they lined up on the picnic table benches, underneath the giant maple tree.

 Were there goblins in the shadows?
 I looked hard enough while crouching down, trying not to be spotted for long games of hide-and-go-seek that lasted until dusk and the call to come in, let’s hope it’s not’s liver for supper.